LowbeeNorman/DiscordBot/README.md

+# The following was not entirely written by Caleb Norman, a template from replit.com was used as a starting point

 # Python Discord Bot

 This is a starting point for making your own Discord bot using Python and the [discordpy](https://discordpy.readthedocs.io/) library.